basil08/basil08.github.io/content/about.md

 ## Who am I?

 Hi there!
-My name is Basil Labib and I'm a junior at [IIT Delhi][0].
+My name is Basil Labib and I'm a senior at [IIT Delhi][0].

 ## Brief Intro